alexnieddu/Chesster/README.md

 The most common move will be selected and Chesster will tweet his own move till the game ends.

 Chesster is running on a RaspberryPi using Node.js.
 Chesster supports different stages of AI.
-The AI using the minimax algorithm with different parameters.
+The AI using the minimax algorithm.

 Twitter: https://twitter.com/chessterbot